Frequently Asked Questions About Larkin Street

 Homeless and At Risk Youth Services and Access

-Larkin Street focuses first on meeting each young person’s most basic needs: safe shelter, nutritious food, and medical care.
-Our highly trained youth services staff then work with each youth to develop trusting relationships that create a critical foundation for self-esteem, confidence, and longer-term success.
-Counselors and case managers help each individual to identify their specific goals and create an individualized plan for achieving them, while also addressing underlying mental health or substance abuse issues that may create barriers achievement.
+Larkin Street first focuses on meeting each young person’s most basic needs: safe shelter, nutritious food, and medical care.
+Next, our highly trained youth services staff work with each youth to develop trusting relationships that create a critical foundation for self-esteem, confidence, and longer-term success.
+Counselors and case managers help each individual to identify their specific goals and create an individualized plan for achieving them, while also addressing underlying mental health or substance abuse issues that may create barriers to achievement.
 Over time, Larkin Street youth develop the life skills and focus to work toward educational and employment goals.
 With the caring, consistent support of Larkin Street’s staff and volunteers and access to youth-focused housing programs that will best meet their needs, our youth find a permanent pathway off the streets of San Francisco.

 What type of youth service programs are offered by Larkin Street?

-Larkin Street offers a broad continuum of services especially designed to meet the needs of homeless, marginally-housed, and at-risk youth ages 12 – 24, helping them to get off of the street and then make a permanent transition from street life to independence.
-Larkin Street’s 25 youth programs include street outreach, emergency shelter, transitional living and permanent housing, case management, medical care, specialty care and housing for HIV+ youth, mental health and substance abuse services, and education and employment programs.
+Larkin Street offers a broad continuum of services especially designed to meet the needs of homeless, marginally-housed, and at-risk youth ages 12 to 24, helping them to get off of the street and then make a permanent transition from street life to independence.
+Larkin Street’s 25 youth programs include street outreach, emergency shelter, transitional living and permanent housing, case management, medical care, specialty care and housing for HIV positive youth, mental health and substance abuse services, and education and employment programs.
 Read more about Larkin Street’s youth programs.

 What makes Larkin Street Youth Services programs for homeless and at risk youth so unique?

 Larkin Street is the only youth services organization in San Francisco that provides the full spectrum of support homeless and runaway youth need to achieve their full potential.
-Our continuum of care offers youth a range of housing options—from emergency to permanent—and wraparound youth program support including case management, counseling, medical care, education and employment programs to meet the varied, complex, and evolving needs of youth who are without a safe place to call home.
+Our continuum of care offers youth a range of housing options—from emergency to permanent—and wraparound youth program support including case management, counseling, medical care, education, and employment programs to meet the varied, complex, and evolving needs of youth who are without a safe place to call home.
 Over the years, the success of Larkin Street’s comprehensive youth services model has been recognized nationally with Larkin Street staff regularly presenting at conferences and conducting training for other youth services organizations.

 Where is Larkin Street located?

-How can at risk or homeless youth access your services?
+How can at-risk or homeless youth access your services?

 Youth can access Larkin Street’s services 24 hours a day, 365 days a year.
 Points of entry include our 24/7 hotline, our emergency shelter and drop-in programs; the Larkin Street Medical Clinic; and the Hire Up Education and Employment Center.
 Staff members at each of these sites are trained to link youth on the street with additional services in the Larkin Street program continuum as necessary.
 View locations and hours for Larkin Street youth programs.